bitdao-io/bitdao-governance/README.md

         ]
     }
 4. Enable Static website hosting
+5. Upload verying from build folder of your repo after yarn build.
+(There should be an index.html under the root of your S3 bucket)

 # Setup AWS Certificate Manager
 1. Import public certificate manager and issue certificate by DNS